-The third section of the book is devoted to spiritual healing, which the author does acknowledge that not everyone will connect with.
-It includes topics such as reincarnation of the souls, spirit guides and guardian angels, and the creation of blueprints for our next lifetime.
+The third section of the book is devoted to spiritual healing, which the author acknowledges that not everyone will connect with.
+It includes topics like reincarnation of the souls, spirit guides and guardian angels, and the creation of blueprints for our next lifetime.
 The author writes that “HSPs are often more aware of their spiritual helpers [guardian angels and spirit guides] than non-HSPs, mostly because they are sensitive to feeling subtle energies due to their high sensory processing sensitivity, but also because they are gifted with natural healing or psychic abilities.”

 The author writes about past life regression, and common unresolved past life issues for HSPs, including abandonment and guilt.
 She also touches on “earthbound spirits”, spirits of the dead that remained on earth and attached themselves to the living.
 She suggests that HSPs can be vulnerable to having these earthbound souls attach to them, and recommends “energy protection” strategies and aura and chakra cleansing to avoid attracting these spirits.

 The biggest positive about this book is that it encourages HSPs to recognize their strengths rather than look at themselves as flawed.
 However, it isn’t as broadly suitable as the title (The Handbook For Highly Sensitive People) would suggest.
-The cover gives no indication of the heavy focus on alternative concepts, which is unfortunate because this can be potentially misleading to some readers but also fail to attract some of the potential readers who might be most interested in these topics.
-For science-minded me this book wasn’t a good fit, but I think it could be an interesting read for people who are interested in some of these non-mainstream ideas.
+The cover gives no indication of the heavy focus on alternative concepts, which is potentially misleading.
+For science-minded me, this book wasn’t a good fit, but I think it could be an interesting read for people who are interested in some of these non-mainstream ideas.

-I received a reviewer copy of this book from the publisher via www.netgalley.com.
+I received a reviewer copy of this book from the publisher via NetGalley.